Dev-Craig44/rn-fundamentals/README.md

 - If we put separators between items inside the `renderItem` function, the last item will also have a separator below it, which is not what we want.
 The better solution is to use the `ItemSeparatorComponent` prop of the `FlatList` component.

 - The problem with our current implementation is that we're probably going to have to repeat this code every time we want to add a separator between items in a list.
 A better solution is to create a reusable `ListItemSeparator` component that we can use across all our lists.

+## Handling Selections

+- Currently, when we tap on a list item, nothing happens.
+We want to handle this interaction by providing feedback to the user and potentially navigating to a different screen.

+- We use `TouchableHighlight`, `TouchableOpacity`, and `TouchableWithoutFeedback` components to handle touch interactions in React Native.
+These components provide visual feedback when a user taps on them.

+- We didn't put any logic inside the `onPress` handler of the `TouchableOpacity` component.
+In a real-world app, we would typically navigate to a different screen or perform some action when a list item is tapped.